 2. Pay Attention to Timing

-Because lettuce is a cool-season crop, it should find a home in your garden as soon as the soil can be worked, or four to six weeks before your last expected spring frost.
+Because lettuce is a it should find a home in your garden as soon as the soil can be worked, or four to six weeks before your last expected spring frost.
 Planting lettuce when the weather is warm is a recipe for disaster because the plants will quickly bolt and turn bitter.

 3. Plant Seeds and Transplants

 To maximize your harvesting window, plant a few nursery-grown transplants at the same time you sow seeds.
 That way, the transplants will provide your first lettuce crop, just a few weeks after planting, and the seeds will go on to provide subsequent harvests.

 Simple cloches made of recycled milk jugs with the bottoms cut out and the lids removed will shield young transplants from cold nighttime temperatures.
 They act as mini-greenhouses and can be left in place until the transplants have acclimated to outdoor conditions.

 Begin harvesting baby lettuce when the leaves are a mere 2 inches tall.
 To do this, simply snip off the outer lettuce leaves and leave the central growing point intact.
 Doing this means you’ll have a cut-and-come-again crop of baby lettuce leaves for weeks.
 But also be sure to leave some of the plants alone so they can develop a full head before harvest.
 Combining both baby-leaf harvests and full-head harvests translates to months and months of homegrown lettuce.

 6. Interplant Lettuce with Sweet Alyssum